Hamburger Bahnhof - Museum für Gegenwart - Berlin

 The exhibition moves historically from the ‘environments’ introduced by Allan Kaprow in 1958, through Dan Flavin’s ‘situations’ or Wolf Vostell’s ‘spaces’ of the 1960s and 1970s up to the ‘installation art’, established in the 1980s.
 This term has remained in use up until the present.
 ‘Installation’ stands for art works covering an entire room.
 Moreover, the youngest generation of artists connects physical and virtual space.
 As ‘narrative spaces’, the current endeavours in installation art present themselves as utopian ideas for our collective life as a society.

 “moving is in every direction.
-Environments – Installations – Narrative Spaces” shows works from the collection of the Nationalgalerie, the Friedrich Christian Flick Collection at Hamburger Bahnhof, the Marx collection, the Haubrok Foundation, and selected loans.
+Environments – Installations – Narrative Spaces” shows works from the Nationalgalerie Collection, the Friedrich Christian Flick Collection im Hamburger Bahnhof, the Marx collection, the Haubrok Foundation, and selected loans.
 Alongside the temporary exhibition, permanently installed works by Dan Flavin, Joseph Beuys, Robert Kusmirowski, and Bruce Nauman also form part of the exhibition, as well as a room by Gregor Schneider in the west wing of the ground floor, which has been made accessible once again for this occasion.

 Curated by Anna-Catharina Gebbers and Gabriele Knapstein / Assistant curator: Ina Dinter.